top (23K)

 by: Anonymous

-It sounds more like your hands were responsible for the mark, not the hoop.
-That is one of the problems with having to hold your piece up for stitching on it.
-Because the mark was most likely made by the natural oils in your hand, I would use a diluted soloution of mild shampoo, like No More Tears.
+Because the mark was most likely made by the natural oils in your hand, I would use a diluted solution of mild shampoo, like No More Tears.
 Unlike dish detergent, shampoo is formulated specifically to handle human body oils and should be gentle enough for cleaning your work, provided you are using colour-fast thread.
-I sometimes will wash my hands every couple of hours when stitching for long periods because even though you may have washed before you started, oils build up and comes back to nurish your hands, whether you want them to or not. :>)

 Here is an extra non-stitching tip: Use shampoo formulated for oily hair to clean collar and cuff stains, it works much better than most laundry aids! ~Valerie